We Analyzed 1,000+ Internship & Co-op Interviews: Here's What Companies Actually Ask

 One student described their consulting interview as "a take-home case about analyzing a company's financials and recommending whether to invest or pass."
 Another mentioned "an Excel test with pivot tables, VLOOKUPs, and some more advanced stuff."

 GPA is one of the most debated topics in co-op prep.
-Here's what the data actually shows:
+Companies and recruiters love to say it doesn't matter.
+The data tells a different story:

 GPA RangeOffer Rate